Scottish Scrabble® Committee

 Winners

-The current committee of the SSA comprises Amy Byrne (President), Simon Gillam (Secretary), Ross Mackenzie (Treasurer), Margaret Armstrong, Marion Keatings, Neil Scott and Kate Surtees.
+The current committee of the SSA comprises Neil Scott (President), Simon Gillam (Secretary), Ross Mackenzie (Treasurer), Margaret Armstrong, Amy Byrne, Marion Keatings and James Squires.

-The minutes of the most recent committee meeting appear below, together with important decisions from previous meetings.
+The minutes of the most recent committee meetings appear below, together with important decisions from previous meetings.

-Scrabble® is a registered trademark of J W Spear & Sons Ltd, a subsidiary of Mattel, Inc. © 2007 Mattel, Inc.
+SCRABBLE is a registered trademark of J.W.
+Spear & Sons Limited, a subsidiary of Mattel, Inc.

 Back to top

-Present: Margaret Armstrong, Amy Byrne, Simon Gillam, Marion Keatings, Neil Scott, Kate Surtees.
+Present: Amy Byrne, Simon Gillam, Marion Keatings, Ross Mackenzie, Neil Scott and James Squires.

-1. Matters arising from minutes of previous meeting in May 2009
+1. Matters arising from the last meeting on 17 May 2015

 3. Any other business